Fundsmith Stewardship Fund

 Encourage more sustainable practices through stewardship

-A core element of these funds aim to encourage higher sustainability standards across business practices through responsible ownership / stewardship / engagement / voting activity Environmental - General
+Aim to encourage higher sustainability standards through responsible ownership / stewardship / engagement / voting activity Environmental - General

 Environmental policy